fallingduck/cprime/README.md

 C-Prime is C without all the clutter.
 Inspired in part by CoffeeScript's makeover of JavaScript, C-Prime believes that C can become more beautiful, more readable, and easier to write.
-C-Prime has the exact same syntax as C, but with a Python-inspired grammar.
-(Or maybe it's the other way around?)
+C-Prime is not a new language, however.
+It is simply a more beautiful way of writing C code.
+C-Prime code then gets directly transpiled to C code, to be compiled by your system's C compiler.

-C-Prime compiles to C99.
+Basically, C-Prime doesn't get in the way of C grammar, but provides a less cluttered (and in some cases less error-prone) way of writing it.

 ### 1.0????